National Association of Registered Agents and Brokers (NARAB)

 What we know at this time about NARAB is limited to what was adopted in the law.
 Below are answers to many common questions and concerns about NARAB.
 As information becomes available, we will update this page and provide any helpful resources we become aware of or develop.

 WSIA is committed to keeping our members informed during the implementation process period and will represent the perspective of the surplus lines licensee whenever we have the opportunity.
 If you have any questions about NARAB and the anticipated implementation of it, please send them to WSIA's Director of Government Relations, Keri Kish, email@example.com,

 NARAB Board Nominees

-    President Obama nominated 10 of the 13 NARAB Board of Director positions, however, the Senate Banking Committee did not act of the nominations prior to the end of the 114th Congress and NARAB has not become operational.
-The original nominees, as outlined below, may ask President Trump to renominate them to serve on the Board of Directors, assuming they remain eligible, or the President may nominate new individuals pending background checks.
-The President has not commented on NARAB or a potential timeline to date.
+President Obama nominated 10 of the 13 NARAB Board of Director positions; however, the Senate Banking Committee did not act on the nominations prior to the end of the 114th Congress and the nominations eventually died.
+The original nominees, as outlined below, nor any other individuals, have been nominated by President Trump during his administration.
+The White House has indicated it is considering candidates but no actions have been taken.

 The previous administration’s nominees were:

 Susan Castaneda, AVP and Compliance Officer, The Hartford

 Raymond Farmer, Commissioner, South Carolina Insurance Department

 Thomas McLeary, President, Endow Insurance Brokerage

 Marguerite Salazar, Commissioner, Colorado Division of Insurance